 Researchers across the LEAF network are monitoring forests, including the stocks of carbon in the world’s forests, changes to the mortality of trees, biodiversity in forests and land use change.

-The amount of carbon dioxide (CO2) in the atmosphere is partly controlled by how much the biosphere puts in and takes out.
-It’s estimated that the global terrestrial land sink (vegetation and soils) is currently removing a net 2.4 petagrams (2.4 billion tonnes) per year (based on data from 2000-2009).
+The amount of carbon dioxide (CO2) in the atmosphere is partly regulated by how much is removed and released by the terrestrial biosphere.
+It’s estimated that the global terrestrial land sink (vegetation and soils) is currently removing a 3.4 GtC per year (based on data from 2010-2019).